Chemin de la Liberté - Freedom Trail, Ariege Pyrenees

 If you have a group who would like your own tailored package staying in auberge, hotel or even camping at the beginning and end we stay flexible to meet your needs!
 In guiding and providing logistics for this route we have helped over 200 people raise money for charity in achieving this challenge.

-Group Bookings & minimum numbers: Guide ratio is maximum 1:10 but larger groups can be catered for if you would like to bring more people.
-Minimum trip number is 4 people for the trip to run.
+Group Bookings & minimum numbers: Guide ratio is maximum 1:10.
+We stay as flexible as possible and also offer this trip to large tour operator groups of up to 30 people.
+A minimum trip number is 4 people for the trip to run.
 If you bring a group of 4 we can offer a discount and offer trips on your requested dates when we are available.
-We stay as flexible as possible and also offer this trip to large tour operator groups.
+This is our most popular trek and we already have 3 treks scheduled in September 2018 with another two pending so please do contact us soon if you are interested.

 Equipment: A full equipment list will be provided on booking.
 You will need: waterproofs; walking boots; a sleeping bag (carried for only half a day); trekking poles; and rucksack.
 Where possible we make sure you are only carrying a day sack and offer a supported camp en route.